Crystal Reports Viewers

 Logicity Pro by SaberLogic:

 Logicity Pro is a combination of viewer, scheduler and Email delivery tool.
-You can read more about this tool’s scheduling and Email capabilities in my review of desktop scheduler.
-It is available for free (without support) as Logicity.
-The paid version is called Logicity Pro and includes some added features and support.
-Both cover all the basics of a viewer, except for the ability to select the data source at runtime.
-Neither provides integrated authentication, but they do store encrypted passwords for the databases used in the reports.
+You can read more about this tool’s scheduling and Email capabilities in my review of desktop schedulers.
+Logicity Pro covers all of the basics of a viewer, except for the ability to select the data source at runtime.
+It can store encrypted passwords for the databases used in the reports and can encrypt exported files if needed.
+Support is paid by the incident.

-Logicity and Logicity Pro both have built in schedulers.
+Logicity Pro has a built in scheduler.
 You can either schedule reports to print or send them out as Email attachments.
 You can also set a report to”auto-refresh” at a set interval, like every 10 minutes.

-One thing that Jeff-Net emphasizes is support.
+One thing that Known Keep emphasizes is support.
 It provides 24 x 7 x 365 support for all of their products.

-This is a fairly recent entry and is new to the comparison this year.
-It covers all the basics and adds the ability to change selection criteria at runtime and the ability to filter the report data based on the windows user.
+R-Tag covers all the basics and has been aggressively adding new features.
+It provides the ability to change selection criteria at runtime and the ability to filter the report data based on the windows user.
+It also provides dynamic and cascading parameters to any version of CR.
 One unique feature is that it has a developer SDK, expression editor and a C# editor/compiler.
 This allows you to write custom code to be used to set report parameters and the record selection formula.
-It also works with SSRS and SQL ad hoc queries.

-Rtag Report Viewer is also one of three products that use the latest runtime engine, so they can support the newest features of CR like restricted RPT files (RPTR) and exporting to XLSX.
+R-Tag Report Viewer uses the latest runtime engine, so they can support the newest features of CR like restricted RPT files (RPTR) and exporting to XLSX.
+R-Tag has even added a data visualization component which allows the users to explore their data with advanced charts.

 DataLink Viewer by Millet SW:

-DataLink Viewer (DLV) is the oldest viewer in the list.
-That may explain why the feature list goes so far beyond the basics.
+DataLink Viewer (DLV) has been around for a decade and goes well beyond the basics.
 And Millet Software has a knack for finding and adding relevant features.
-DLV features often find their way into later versions of Crystal Reports.
+Several early DLV features found their way into Crystal Reports.

-The product’s name comes from one of the original features.
+The product’s name comes from one of these original features.
 It was the ability to provide an up-to-date parameter pick-list by invisibly running a ‘linked’ report, or several reports, and then showing the results to the user as the parameter pick-list.
 This gave Crystal users dynamic and cascading parameters two years before CR XI introduced a similar feature.
+There are also several hidden parameters available, including one that allows you to filter the report automatically, based on the Windows UserID.

 DLV also gives the ability to change the value of a formula by clicking the object in the viewer’s preview mode.
 This lets the user do things like, change a sort without refreshing.
-This came 2 years before CR 2008 introduced “sort controls”.
-And since you can change ANY formula you can use this feature to do other things like toggle the details of a single group between visible and suppressed (in-place drill-down).
+This came 2 years before CR 2008 introduced “sort controls” or editable parameter.
+And since you can use this method to change ANY formula you can do things like toggle the details of a single group between visible and suppressed (in-place drill-down).

-And for those who consider their report designs proprietary, DLV invented the concept of the restricted RPT file, which is now incorporated into CR 2011.
-DLV is one of only 3 tools that use the v13 runtime engine which allows it to support the new RPTR format, as well as export to XLSX.
+And for those who consider their report designs proprietary, DLV introduced the concept of the restricted RPT file, which is now incorporated into Crystal Reports as RPTR files.
+DLV uses the v13 runtime engine which allows it to support the new RPTR format, as well as export to XLSX.
+One recent feature added to DLV is the integrated Data Visualizer, allowing the users to explore their data with advanced charts.

 DLV does not have a scheduler but the command line option can be run from any tool that can execute a batch file.
 It also has a built in “auto-refresh” so that a report can refresh itself on a screen every few seconds or minutes.